mobsites/Cosmos.Identity/README.md

 Install-Package Mobsites.AspNetCore.Identity.Cosmos
 ```

-2. Add a Cosmos connection string to appsettings.json using the name `CosmosIdentity`:
+2. Add a Cosmos connection string to appsettings.json using the name `CosmosStorageProvider`:

 ```
 {
   "ConnectionStrings": {
-    "CosmosIdentity": "{cosmos-connection-string}"
+    "CosmosStorageProvider": "{cosmos-connection-string}"
   },
   ...
 }